LordAshes/Talespire-CustomAssetPlugin/README.md

 ## Custom Assets Library Plugin
-The Custom Assets Library Plugin is the successor to EAL and EAR which converts packs to use the TaleWeave Interface.
+The Custom Assets Library Plugin (CALP) is the successor to EAL and EAR which converts packs to use the TaleWeave Interface.
+Supplementary functionality like Auras, Effects, Filters, Transformations, Animations and Sound has been moved to the new Custom Assets Library Plugin Integrated Extension (CALPIE) plugin.

 ## Installing With R2ModMan
 This package is designed specifically for R2ModMan and Talespire.